mathison42/npm-upload/README.md

 ### Install

   1. Install [Node.Js and npm](https://nodejs.org/en/).
 (It's a single installation.)
-  2. Confirm they are install correctly by running `node -v` and `npm -v`
+  2. Confirm they are installed correctly by running `node -v` and `npm -v`
     - You should see something like:
       ```
       $ node -v